February 1, 2026 (5mo ago)

 | Netlify | $0 (free tier) |

-Winner: Netlify.
+Verdict: Netlify.
 The free tier handles side projects perfectly.
-No reason to self-host for a personal blog or portfolio.

 | Platform | Monthly Cost | Notes |